• Skip to primary navigation

 Type the checklist up on a shared document app.

 So you do not need to write it up every year; use an app like Google Sheets, Microsoft Excel, Microsoft OneNote, or Evernote so you can refer to it each year.
-These applications have a to-do box that easily allows you to check off the completed task.
+These applications have a to-do box that easily lets you check off the completed task.
 Plus, you can share them with family members and assign them things to do.
 It's a win-win! =)

 Revisit the checklist each year to modify tasks.

-If I need to add to the checklist, I like to jot tasks that I may have missed on the back and update them after the chores are done or before the next spring begins.
+If I need to add to the checklist, I like to jot down tasks I may have missed on the back and update them after the chores are done or before the next spring begins.

 Spring Cleaning Checklist Example